Universal Bounds in Even-Spin CFTs: Proof of a bound for even spin

 \section{Proof of a bound for even spin}

 In this section, we will use the polynomial constraints (\ref{eq:poly}) and (\ref{eq:eq22}) to derive a bound on the smallest nonidentity conformal dimension.
 We wish to proceed using proof by contradiction as in \cite{hell}.
 The arguments there depend upon having a sum of positive numbers equaling zero.
 The presence of the complex exponential in equation (\ref{eq:poly}), however, means that terms in our sum could be positive or negative depending on operator spin.
-To proceed, we will make the assumption that in our theory \emph{all operator spins are even}.
+To proceed, we will make the assumption that in our theory \emph{all primary operator spins are even}\footnote{Obviously descendant states will include operators with odd spin.}.
 This is a special property, and so it comes as no surprise that we find tigher bounds than in the case of more general 2D CFTs.
 There are still many interesting theories that satisfy this assumption, including truncations of pure gravity with scalars, consistent truncations of higher spin gravity theories on AdS$_3$ to massless gauge fields with even spin (and their proposed dual $\mathcal{WD}_N$ minimal model CFTs), and others \cite{j4,j1,j2,j3}.